Arthur Flemming: University president

 Barely out of his degree at AU, Flemming was petitioning Roosevelt for New Deal funds to start a program at American University.
-The program was the School of Public Affairs, and Flemming would be its first director.
+The program was the School of Public Affairs, and Flemming was its first director.

 Flemming served as president of Ohio Wesleyan University.
 He was the university's first president to be an alumnus and a layman (non-ordained minister).
 Having served in the Franklin D. Roosevelt and Harry S. Truman administrations, his Wesleyan inauguration at the June commencement of 1949 drew many famous speakers and celebrities.

 From 1961 to 1968, Flemming served as president of the University of Oregon.
 During his popular and controversial tenure, the number of students grew from 8,000 to 14,000, and federal funding for the university rose dramatically.
 Flemming was responsible for the addition of the School of Community Services and Public Affairs, the Pine Mountain Observatory and the building of various laboratories on campus.
 He defended the right of the Communist Party, under the leadership of Gus Hall, to speak on campus and he also convinced Tom Autzen to contribute money toward to the building of Autzen Stadium.

+From 1968 to 1971, Flemming served as president of Macalester College in St. Paul, Minnesota.
+During his short-lived tenure, he founded the Expanded Educational Opportunities (EEO) Program, which provided "total aid," including room & board, books, and travel expenses, to students from "racial minority groups and economically deprived backgrounds."
+Flemming had a close relationship with Black student groups on campus, even marching with students to protest a St. Paul landlord who had refused to rent to Black students.
+Former Vice President Hubert Humphrey, who returned briefly to Macalester (where he had previously taught) after losing the presidential election in 1968, also joined the march.

 Death

-He died of renal failure at his retirement home in Alexandria, Virginia on September 7, 1996, at the age of 91.
+He died of renal failure at a retirement home in Alexandria, Virginia, on September 7, 1996, at the age of 91.
 Flemming was buried at the Montrepose Cemetery in his hometown of Kingston, New York.